erkaobao/math/_activities/gt2023fall.md

 - Yandi Wu
   - The marked length spectrum of a negatively curved metric space can be thought of as a length assignment to every closed geodesic in the space.
 A celebrated result by Otal says that metrics on negatively curved closed surfaces are determined completely by their marked length spectra.
 In my talk, I will discuss my work towards extending Otal’s result to a large class of surface amalgams, which are natural generalizations of surfaces.

+- Austin Christian
+  - Morse functions are generic among real-valued functions on a smooth manifold, and distinct Morse functions on a fixed manifold are related to each other in well-understood ways.
+In the contact and symplectic categories, Morse theory is more delicate and certainly less well-understood.
+In this talk we will address the question of whether an exact symplectic manifold-with-boundary can be made compatible with a Morse function --- that is, whether a Liouville domain can be made Weinstein.
+We provide some explicit constructions for realizing this compatibility, and use these to demonstrate that a famous family of Liouville-but-not-Weinstein domains first studied by Geiges and Mitsumatsu is stably Weinstein.
+This talk is based on joint work with Joseph Breen.